Getting Started with Adapnex

 const auto main_group = Application::CreateCyclicTaskGroup(20ms, 0);

-// Instantiate our control logic
+// Instantiate our control logic task

 const auto main_task = main_group->CreateTask<MainTask>();